microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-4. For Transparent Serial only: Open a "Serial Terminal" Program such as Tera Term, Realterm, PuTTY, Serial; or similar.
+4. For Transparent Serial only: Open a "Serial Terminal" program such as Tera Term, Realterm, PuTTY, Serial; or similar.
 Baud Rate will be configured as: 115200

     <br />